 Two Pearl District storefronts, one empty warehouse, one art gallery, a business office and one NW storefront later, you sit tonight in a former bookbindery that became CoHo’s permanent home in 2000.
 Partial credit for the search for a real home must be given to the poor actress who was forced to quit the last storefront production halfway through the show’s run due to an asthmatic reaction to dust and grime.

-Now in our 17th season, CoHo can boast 48 productions, 13 world premieres, and 23 Drammy awards.
+Now in our 18th season, CoHo can boast 48 productions, 13 world premieres, and 26 Drammy awards.
 Our productions have represented well-established playwrights like David Mamet and Eugene O’Neill but have also provided a forum for local Portland luminaries like William S. Gregory and Ebbe Roe Smith to bring their work to life.
-Our stage has been the early stomping grounds for once fledgling companies like Third Rail Rep who have gone on to their own tremendous successes in the world of Portland theater.
-And finally, our NEW X NW new play competition, now in its fifth year, has celebrated the writings of home grown playwrights by providing professionally directed staged readings during the annual Fertile Ground festival.
-We are very proud to say that our 2011 NEW X NW winner, Susan Mach’s A Noble Failure, is now receiving a full production as part of Third Rail Rep’s main stage season.
+Our stage has been the early stomping grounds for once fledgling companies like Third Rail Rep and Profile Theatre Company who have gone on to their own tremendous successes in the world of Portland theater.